Griminir5/git_train_paper/paper.md

 Name Surname

 # Introduction
-Put a hook that will interest the reader here
+Put a hook that will interest the reader here.

+This sentence needs to cite a source (Surname et al 2004).